 And, it is one of a select few stocks that pays its dividend each month, rather than each quarter.
 GAIN is one of 55 monthly dividend stocks.

 We have compiled a full list of 55 monthly dividend stocks.
 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter like dividend yield and payout ratio) by clicking on the link below:

 GAIN stock has a combination of a high yield and monthly payouts, which on the surface is very attractive for income investors.
 But of course, investors should assess the quality of GAIN’s business, its future growth potential, and the sustainability of the dividend before buying shares.

 This article will discuss GAIN’s business model, and whether the sky-high dividend yield is too good to be true.

 GAIN is a Business Development Company that places debt and equity investments in small and medium privately-held companies, which are at an early stage of development.
-These companies usually have annual revenues in the range of $5 to $50 million.
+These companies usually have annual EBITDA in the range of $3 to $20 million.

 The trust’s debt investments primarily consist of senior term loans, senior subordinated loans, and junior subordinated loans.

 On the equity side, investments primarily consist of preferred or common stock, or options as a means of acquiring stock.
 Equity investments are usually made in anticipation of a buyout or some form of recapitalization.
 Investments are made in the lower-middle market segment, meaning companies that are medium-sized.
 GAIN intends its portfolio to have a 75%-25% split between debt and equity investments.

 GAIN makes money in two ways.
 First, when its investments are successful, it will realize capital gains.
 In addition, it receives interest and dividend income from securities held.